abhiksark/ArrPy/benchmarks/README.md

-# 🚀 ArrPy Benchmark Suite
+# 🚀 Cython-Optimized ArrPy Benchmark Suite

-A comprehensive, colorful, and interactive benchmark suite for comparing ArrPy's performance against NumPy across all major array operations with beautiful visualizations and detailed analysis.
+A comprehensive and interactive benchmark suite for comparing **Cython-optimized ArrPy's** performance against NumPy across all major array operations with visualizations and detailed analysis.

 ## ✨ New Features Added